-Student teacher candidates will not be assigned to a school at which they have worked, are working, or where any of their family members currently work.
+Student teacher candidates.
 Student teacher candidates will not be assigned to a school where any of their children currently attend.
 All candidates are responsible for their own transportation to and from the placement field site.

 C. Requirements for Student Teacher Candidates (Options Program):